-We have audited the financial statements of Parry America, Inc. (the Company), which comprise the balance sheets as of March 31, 2021 and 2020, and related statements of income and retained earnings, and cash flows, for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Parry America, Inc. (the Company), which comprise the balance sheets as of March 31, 2022 and 2021, and related statements of income, stockholder's equity, and cash flows, for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2021 and 2020, and the results of its operations and its cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2022 and 2021, and the results of its operations and its cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.